2021 Amherst College Benefits Guide

 In case of death of a regular employee, in addition to TIAA-CREF Retirement benefits, if applicable, and life insurance benefits, the College will give to his or her spouse or partner, or if none, his or her dependent(s), a sum equal to one month's pay, if the deceased was employed by the College for less than five years; three months' pay, if employed between five and ten years; and six months' pay, if employed ten years or longer.
 Only time in regular employment at the College will be counted towards this benefit

 Caring for your family while you are at work can often be a challenge.
-Whether it's after-school care, caring for a child who is home ill or the responsibility for aging parents, sometimes you need additional support, even at a moment's notice.
-We know that life can be unpredictable, so to help alleviate life’s unexpected challenges, we have added a new benefit to support a productive work-life balance for all faculty and staff.
+Whether it's after-school care, tutors, caring for a child who is home ill or the responsibility for aging parents, sometimes you need additional support, even at a moment's notice.
+We know that life can be unpredictable, so to help alleviate these challenges, the College covers the monthly Care.com membership fee for all benefits eligible staff and faculty.

-Here is some additional information about this new benefit and ways you can take advantage of it:
+Additional information about the Care.com benefit and ways you can take advantage of it:

-- All faculty and staff are eligible for the Care.com benefit.
+- All benefit eligible faculty and staff are eligible for the Care.com benefit.

 - To activate your benefit, go to amherstcollege.care.com and select “Enroll Now” or call 855.781.1303.

 - You must enter your Amherst employee ID number to validate your employment.
 Care.com uses the seven-digit College ID number -- the number on your ID card without the two leading zeroes.